OnePlus-5-T/local_manifests/README.md

 Most of the added repositories is provided by LineageOS or CAF, so thanks to them for those repos.

 # Build instructions
-Follow the instructions from Google to setup a machine to build Android 13: https://source.android.com/setup/build/initializing
+Follow the instructions from Google to setup a machine to build Android 14: https://source.android.com/setup/build/initializing

 Then, sync all the sources:
 ```
-$ repo init -u https://android.googlesource.com/platform/manifest -b master
+$ repo init -u https://android.googlesource.com/platform/manifest -b android-14.0.0_r1
 $ cd .repo
 $ git clone --branch a14/gl https://github.com/roberto-sartori-gl/local_manifests.git local_manifests
 $ cd ..